 Don’t feel like you have to limit yourself to the fall vegetables listed in this recipe.
 You can follow the same basic instructions to prepare almost any vegetable the season has to offer.
 Try out some of these other autumn treasures:

 This recipe post, originally published on Kevin Is Cooking October 2013, and was updated with new content, photos and/or video in December, 2022.

 - 2 large red potatoes cut into 8 pieces each

 - 1/4 cup mixed herbs (parsley, rosemary and thyme) minced

 - 1 packet of Lipton Onion Mushroom soup mix

-- In a bowl mix the vegetables, garlic, olive oil, soup mix and herbs.
-Toss well to evenly coat and spread out on 2 cooking sheet pans lined with silicone non-stick baking mat for easy clean up.
+- In a bowl mix the vegetables, garlic, herbs, olive oil, soup mix and pepper.
+Toss well to coat evenly and spread on 2 baking sheet pans lined with foil or parchment paper for easy clean up.